jasonzh0/kubeman/README.md

 **For HelmChart:**
 1. Render the Helm chart templates to `manifests/{chart-name}/{chart-name}-manifests.yaml`
 2. Write any extra manifests to `manifests/{chart-name}/`
-3. Generate an ArgoCD Application manifest to `manifests/apps/{chart-name}-application.yaml`
+3. Generate an ArgoCD Application manifest to `manifests/apps/{chart-name}-application.yaml` (if ArgoCD is enabled)

 **For KubernetesResource:**
 1. Write each Kubernetes manifest to `manifests/{name}/{manifest-name}-{kind}.yaml`
-2. Generate an ArgoCD Application manifest to `manifests/apps/{name}-application.yaml`
+2. Generate an ArgoCD Application manifest to `manifests/apps/{name}-application.yaml` (if ArgoCD is enabled)

 ### Advanced Chart Configuration